 Jack Dreyer: The Maytag is Better Than Ever

 By the time a player reaches the Advanced level of A ball in the Minor Leagues, they, almost certainly, have a long list of accomplishments on the diamond.
-Most were the best pitchers on their High School, and College teams as well, and they have put an infinite amount of time into perfecting their craft.
+Most were the best pitchers on their High School and College teams, and have put infinite amounts of time into perfecting their craft.

-But, every once in a while you come across a prospect that is able to balance the type of dedication it takes to become elite with unique abilities and interests outside of the game.
+But, every once in a while there is a prospect that can balance the type of dedication it takes to become elite with unique abilities and interests outside of the game.

-Jack Dreyer, better known as the Maytag, is definitely that guy.
+Jack Dreyer, better known as the Maytag, is that guy.

 Dodgers Culture

-The Dodgers draft players that are extremely talented, no doubt, but it needs to be emphasized that they are equally as committed to filling their system full of elite human beings as well.
+The Dodgers draft extremely talented players, no doubt, but it needs to be emphasized that they are equally focused on filling their system with elite human beings.
 And they are not hesitant to sign players that have big talent, but an injury unfortunate past.

-And, they like people that handle their business off the field at an elite level as well.
-Almost all of the Dodgers prospects have been Valedictorians, or on some kind of honor roll, and are spoken about in the highest regards by those they have touched.
+Almost all of the Dodgers prospects have been Valedictorians, were on all of the Honor rolls, and are spoken about in the highest regard by those they have touched.

 Iowa Sized Awesome

-The young lefty grew up in heart of Iowa, Johnston to be exact, and dominated his way through just about every mound in the Hawkeye state.
+The young lefty grew up in Johnston Iowa, the heart of the Hawkeye state, and dominated his way through just about every mound.
 His dad Steve pitched in the Major Leagues for the Texas Rangers and actually, and ironically, played in OKC while in the Minors.

-OKC is the AAA location for the Dodgers currently.
+OKC is the AAA location for the Dodgers.

-When asked what it was like to grow up with a dad that pitched in the Major Leagues, this is what he said.
+When asked what it was like to grow up with a dad who pitched in the Major Leagues, here is what he said.

 It’s been incredible!